 Retiring United States Defense Secretary Robert Gates says the European partners in the North Atlantic Treaty Organization (NATO) need to pull their own fair share of the weight.

 A recent CNN/Opinion Research Corporation poll shows 48 percent of Americans believe the U.S. economy is headed for another depression within a year.
 This means nearly half of all Americans are starting to realize President Barack Obama and his media allies have been lying about the existence of a nonexistent recovery.

 The Federal Bureau of Investigation (FBI) plans to release new surveillance rules, which would give agents more freedom in their investigations of both suspects and informants.
 The new rules would make it easier for agents to administer lie-detector tests and dig through trash, among other things.

+A researcher at the University of Missouri (MU) found that the stress of complying with Federal welfare program requirements can put a strain on families, inadvertently having a negative effect on the families’ children.
 Associate Professor Colleen Heflin at MU’s Truman School of Public Affairs studied the cognitive scores of children whose families receive assistance from Temporary Assistance for Needy Families (TANF).
 She found that 3-year-old children whose families were on TANF had much lower cognitive scores than children not on the program.